 Tattooing and circuses first connected in 1804 when Jean Baptiste Cabri, who was tattooed during his time in the Marquesas Islands in the South Pacific, became a carnival performer.
 In the last years of his life he was forced to compete with trained dogs and other popular amusements in country fairs.
 By 1822 he died, poor and forgotten.
 The first tattooed English showman was John Rutherford, who was said to have been captured and held prisoners by the Maoris.
 During his years with the Maoris he participated in warfare, headhunting, and other tribal activities.
 When he returned he accompanied a travelling Caravan of Wonders where he showed off his tattoos, and spoke of his adventures.

 With the growth of the railway connecting the east and the west of the United States, circuses thrived by entertaining travellers along the way.
 Many were attracted to the idea of getting tattooed and making an easy living in the circus, especially once electric tattoo machines had developed, making tattoos more easily obtainable.
 The first completely tattooed woman ever showcased in a circus was La Belle Irene, who was first exhibited in London 1890.
 She was adorned in tattoos of flowers, birds, hearts, cupids, scrolls, and sentimental inscriptions from the ornamental commercial art of the time.
-Patrons at her exhibit were told that she received her tattoos as protection in a savage land (Texas), which would protect her against the unwelcome advances of the natives.
+Patrons at her exhibit were told that she received her tattoos as protection against the unwelcome advances of the natives in Texas.
 Circuses became more elaborate and more competitive nearing the end of the 1800’s.
 Tattooed people were in high demand from circuses and their exhibits became more elaborate containing skilled acts such as sword swallowing, fire eating, mind readers, strong men, knife throwers, and even circus animals.

 By the 1920’s it is estimated that over 300 tattooed people were working in circuses and sideshows, and earning up to $200 per week.
 During this time period one of the most famous tattooed people was Horace Ridler.
 London’s leading tattoo artist, George Burchette, tattooed Ridler in 1927 - Ridler asked to be tattooed on his entire body, face included, in zebra stripes.
 Ridler also had his nose pierced with an ivory tusk, as well as pierced and stretched ear lobes.
 He entitled himself the “Great Omi” and is now considered one of the most successful freaks in circus history.
 After WWI tattoos became less of a novelty; more and more people were tattooed, from sailors, to those who had been away for war.
 Freak show popularity dwindled as “tattooed people” became less and less unique.
 After WWII freak shows came under attack, and very few circuses continued to include them.